PESTICIDE-INJURY SUPPORT

 Sheepdip Sufferers Support group.
 Group campaigning for better diagnosis and treatment for all those affected by organophosphates used in agriculture.

-ME/CFS.
-Many people with ME can link the onset of their illness to a major environmental exposure, often involving pesticides.
+Many people with ME/CFS link the onset of their illness to a major environmental exposure, often involving pesticides.
 For support, see the following charities.